Cenad: From Morisena to Cenad

 Cenad was known until the 13th century as Morisena.
 The legionary camp of the Legio XIII Gemina was located there.
-In the Middle Ages, the site was a temporary capital for Huns, Avars and for Glad, a local voivode.
-At the beginning of Stephen I's reign, the first King of Hungary, Ahtum had his residence here as heir of Glad, and brought architects from Greece to build a church, a monastery and a palace.
-He was Christianised, at Vidin.
-His commandant Chanadinus, a former friend, rebelled and with the help of Stephen I attacked Ahtum realm.
+In the Middle Ages, the site was a temporary capital for Huns and then for Avars.
+It was subsequently ruled by the First Bulgarian Empire, prior to the Hungarian conquest.
+At the beginning of Stephen I's reign, the first King of Hungary, Ahtum had his residence here, who brought architects from Greece to build a church, a monastery and a palace.
+Being a pagan, his rulership was marked by several abuses against the local population, which is why Stephen I decided to send against him Chanadinus, a relative of the king and a former friend of Ahtum, Christianized at Esztergom.
 Chanadinus defeated and killed Ahtum, occupying his realm.
-As a reward, the king establishes a new county named Cenad bearing Chanadinus' name and having its seat at Morisena, which also receives the status of royal fortress.
+As a reward, the king establishes a new county bearing Chanadinus' name and having its seat at Morisena, which also receives the status of royal fortress.

-In 1030 the king established a diocese led by bishop Gerard, who would become a saint of the Catholic Church after his death.
+In 1030 the king established a diocese led by Gerard, bishop of Venice, who would become a saint of the Catholic Church.
 He built a church and established a monastery dedicated to the Mother of God.
 On this occasion he brought Italian engineers, who settled here and built on the site of the old fortress of Morisena the fortress of Cenad.